aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 ### Connect to the DB cluster

 Connect to the Aurora database just like you would to any other MySQL-based database, using a compatible client tool.
-In this lab you will be using the mysql command line tool to connect.
-If you are not already connected to the Session Manager workstation command line from previous labs, please connect following these [instructions](https://awsauroralabsmy.com/prereqs/connect/).
+In this lab you will be using the mysql command line tool to connect.If you are not already connected to the Session Manager workstation command line from previous labs, please connect following these [instructions](https://awsauroralabsmy.com/prereqs/connect/).
 Once connected, run the command below, replacing the [clusterEndpoint] placeholder with the cluster endpoint of your DB cluster.

 ```shell
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" mylab